sachin3767/Exent-Bootmapper/README.md

 1. ensure the backspace is held down prior to connecting the board to the PC/mac
 2. check in device manager(windows) or system information(macOS) for HIDBoot when in bootloader mode

 Bootmapper Client says it does not recognise ps2avrGB device
 1. the incorrect firmware has been flashed to the PCB
 2. download the latest version from https://github.com/showjean/ps2avrU/releases
 3. confirm it is ps2avrGB_firmware_vX...zip
 4. unzip the files and when you select firm up, choose the file that is ps2avrGB_NKRO.hex

 Some keys are not recognised - usually backspace, pipe, enter, up arrow, right arrow
-1. Culprit is screw in stabs at the delete key - add some sticky tape under the screws
+1. Culprit is the screw-in stabs at the backspace key is shorting the entire column to ground
+2. Fix: add some sticky tape under the screws, just enough to cover the pads.